wittler-github/A_MD_Analysis_of_Insulin/README.md

 -----------------------------------------------------------------
 ### Scripts & Data

-#### This github page is not really meant for further development here; rather about sharing it so that others may benefit from adapting the code to their benevolent work
+#### This github page is not really meant for further development here; rather about sharing it so that others may benefit from adapting the code to their benevolent work.

 #### Currently not uploaded all scripts or data, but can be added on request.